email: roadarch@outlook.com

 Chicago, IL

-The Universal Studios Film Exchange building was built in 1937.
+>The Universal Studios Film Exchange building was built in 1937.
 It is located on Film Row, a section of Wabash Avenue which has many Art Deco, former movie industry buildings.
-When this photo was taken in 2006, the building housed the Opera restaurant.
-By 2013, the building was housing The Scout restaurant.
-Most of the glass block has been removed. [map]
+This photo is from 2006.
+By 2011, most of the glass block has been removed. [map]

 Chicago, IL